AlexanderArmua/luxor-pokemon-adapter/README.md

 ## Layer Diagram
 ![Luxor Pokemon Adapter Layer Diagram](./Pokemon%20Luxor%20Adapter.png)

+## Improvements
+Here is a list of assumtions or
+1. We assume maximum 3 levels of evolutions.
+2.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.